Miguel Cabrera Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

+- The Blue Jays pitching staff is second in MLB with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays have a 3.88 team ERA that ranks ninth among all league pitching staffs.
+- The Blue Jays have the ninth-ranked team ERA across all MLB pitching staffs (3.86).

-- Blue Jays pitchers combine to rank 24th in baseball in home runs surrendered (116 total, 1.3 per game).
+- Blue Jays pitchers combine to surrender 116 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

-- His last appearance came on Sunday against the Boston Red Sox, when the right-hander threw five innings, surrendering two earned runs while giving up five hits.
+- The right-hander last pitched on Wednesday against the Chicago White Sox, when he tossed six innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.